johnjimi/CECS-174/README.md

 Updating CECS 174 ...
-Estimated this Repository to finish by January 2014.
+Estimated this Repository to finish by Summer 2014.
 Revise period TBA.

--Jimi (Oktober 3, 2013)
+-Jimi (March 22, 2013)

 ==================================================================================================================